Design of new resonant haloscopes in the search for the darkmatter axion: a review of the first steps in the RADES collaboration: Introduction

-In this quest for the axion, the RADES collaboration started in 2016, joining research groups from universities and research institutes of Spain and researchers at CERN.
-A detailed state of the art at that time of the different axion detection experiments, finished or under development and execution, can be found in \cite{Graham2015}.
-An updated review can be found in \cite{Irastorza2018}.
-The aim of the collaboration was the detection of the axion in our galactic halo, which is, in fact, a candidate for constituting the dark matter \cite{Abbott1983,Dine1983}.
-Therefore, the experiment would be clearly based on a haloscope set-up.
-Haloscope experiments intend to detect axions in the galactic halo by promoting the axion-photon conversion under a strong magnetic field.
-The intensity of the electromagnetic field is boosted when this conversion occurs in a resonant device such as, for instance, a microwave resonant cavity.
-Additionally, due to the expected extremely low axion-photon coupling and, thus, the electromagnetic power to be detected, it is mandatory to work at cryogenic conditions in order to minimize the thermal noise and, thus, to increase the signal to noise ratio ($\sfrac{S}{N}$).\\
+{The quest for dark matter in the form of axions brings up the idea of a haloscope experiment.
+In 2016, the RADES (Relic Axion Detector Exploratory Setup)} collaboration started, joining research groups from universities and research institutes of Spain and researchers at CERN.
+A detailed state-of-the-art report of the different axion detection experiments, finished or under development and execution, can be found in \cite{Graham2015}.
+Updated {and comprehensive} reviews can be found in {\cite{Irastorza2018,DiLuzio:2020wdo,Sikivie2021}}.
+The aim of the collaboration was the detection of the axion in our galactic halo, which is, in fact, a candidate for constituting dark \mbox{matter \cite{Abbott1983,Dine1983}}.
+Therefore, the experiment should be clearly based on a haloscope setup.
+Haloscope experiments intend to detect axions in the galactic halo by promoting the axion--photon conversion under a strong magnetic field.
+The intensity of the electromagnetic field is boosted when this conversion occurs in a resonant device, such as a microwave resonant cavity.
+Additionally, due to the expected extremely low axion--photon coupling, and thus the electromagnetic power to be detected, it is mandatory to work in cryogenic conditions in order to minimize the thermal noise, and thus to increase the signal to noise ratio ($\sfrac{S}{N}$).

-At the beginning of the RADES collaboration, the successful experiment ADMX had already completed the exploration in the 1.9 – 3.65 $\mu$eV mass range (460 – 890 MHz) with exclusion limits that reached the KSVZ model \cite{Stern2016}.
-It had benefited from the experience of two pioneer experiments at BNL \cite{Wuensch1989} and University of Florida \cite{Hagmann1990}, respectively.
-The prospects for the new version of the experiment (ADMX-Gen2) reach even the DFSZ sensitivity in the 1.4 – 25 $\mu$eV mass range \cite{Stern2016}.\\
+At the beginning of the RADES collaboration, the successful experiment ADMX had already completed the exploration in the 1.9--3.65 $\upmu$eV mass range (460--890 MHz) with exclusion limits that reached those of the KSVZ model \cite{Stern2016}.
+It benefited from the experience of two pioneering experiments at BNL \cite{Wuensch1989} and the University of Florida \cite{Hagmann1990}, respectively.
+The prospects for the new version of the experiment (ADMX-Gen2) reach even DFSZ sensitivity in the 1.4--25 $\upmu$eV mass range \cite{Stern2016}.

-Since the RADES project began, the activity in resonant cavity haloscopes has highly increased, with a large number of new cavity concepts, such as the KLASH proposal \cite{Alesini2017} at lower masses than ADMX or HAYSTACK \cite{Kenany2017}, ORGAN \cite{McAllister2017}, QUAX \cite{Alesini2021} and CAPP experiments \cite{Jeong2018} at higher ones.
+Since the RADES project began, the research with resonant cavity haloscopes has greatly increased, with a large number of new cavity concepts, such as the KLASH proposal \cite{Alesini2017} at lower masses than ADMX; and HAYSTACK \cite{Kenany2017}, ORGAN \cite{McAllister2017}, QUAX \cite{Alesini2021}, and CAPP experiments \cite{Jeong2018} at higher ones.
 RADES \cite{Alvarez2018} is among this latter group.